EA-IT2/WindowsServer-2016-Lab/README.md

 <li>Added a Windows 10 computer to the domain: verifying a user is linked to the domain

 ### Software used:
-Virtual Box: to run Windows Server 2016
+Virtual Box: to run Windows Server 2016 and Windows 10

-Operating System: Windows 10